uplevel-technology/palette.js/README.md

 Colour Palette Generator
 ========================

+__NOTE:__ This is a fork of Google's colour palette library with necessary modifications to be usable as a Webpack module.

 The palette.js script allows to generate palette colours and was intended for use with graphs, charts and cartography.
 In default setup, it contains [Paul Tol's](http://www.sron.nl/~pault) and